uidaholib/sbProgram/README.md

 ## Deployment

-The simplest way to deploy the program is to clone the *TrialWebApp* directory to your local machine, open your favorite command line/terminal program, cd into the directory into which you cloned *TrialWebApp*,and install the prerequisites/dependencies as shown above.
+The simplest way to deploy the program is to clone the *sbMACROv2.0* directory to your local machine, open your favorite command line/terminal program, cd into the directory into which you cloned *sbMACROv2.0*,and install the prerequisites/dependencies as shown above.

-Once you have the program installed (and your virtual environment is activated if applicable), run app.py
+Once you have the program installed (and your virtual environment is activated if applicable), run sbmacro.py
 ```
-python app.py
+python sbmacro.py
 ```

 The program should be up and running!